Say No to Black Hat SEO if want to sustain long term in Digital Industry

 Trading products for links: Try to get links in exchange for free product.

-Except for these techniques, there are hundreds of others.
+NOTE: Except for these techniques, there are hundreds of others.
 I have not the intention to teach you the black hat SEO techniques.
-I just aware you to stay away from this.
+I just making aware you to stay away from these things.
 Don’t even try these with a curiosity because it has not the power left.

 What should you do instead?